When creating an application, you'll want to put more than one widget inside a

 boxPackEnd :: (WidgetClass child, BoxClass self) => self -> child -> Packing -> Int -> IO ()

-parameter specifies the way the widgets in the
+The Packing parameter specifies the way the widgets in the

 container behave when the window is resized.
-PackNatural
+PackNatural means the

 widgets will retain their size and stay where they are, PackGrow

-means they will be resized, and using PackRepel
+means they will be resized, and using PackRepel the widgets will

 be padded equally on both sides.
-The last parameter is an Int
+The last parameter is an Int,

 which specifies any extra padding to be put between this child and its